Hopson97/cpp-project-generator/README.md

 * Project type: The project template to use, eg terminal
 * Project name: The name of the project to create, eg my-app

+### Adding new templates

+To add a template, simply create a folder in the templates/ directory, inside including all the files you need for that template.

 #### Example usage

 ```bash